ZahidSolorzano/ZahidSolorzano/project-2-registration/bug-report.md

 | **Reported By** | Zahid Solorzano |
 | **Evidence** | ![last-name-specials](./evidence/last-name-specials.png) |

-### BUG-07: Email has no character limit in the local par
+### BUG-07: Email has no character limit in the local part

 | Field | Value |
 |-------|-------|